 Renovation of the Greenbrier Military School complex continued for two years before the school opened and accepted its first class of 36 osteopathic medical students in 1974.
 At the time, the campus consisted of three buildings.
 In January 1976, the Greenbrier College of Osteopathic Medicine was brought into the state system of higher education and was renamed the West Virginia School of Osteopathic Medicine.

-WVSOM awarded 33 students with their Doctor of Osteopathic Medicine (D.O.) degrees in June 1978, marking the beginning of a new era of medical care for West Virginia.
+WVSOM awarded 33 students Doctor of Osteopathic Medicine (D.O.) degrees in 1978, marking the beginning of a new era of medical care for West Virginia.
 In the 1980s, WVSOM expanded its class size in response to physician shortages and a higher demand for D.O.s.
 By the late 1990s, the class size had increased to about 80 new osteopathic medical students annually.

 In 1991, the Fredric W. Smith Science Building was the first new structure on campus since the school became a public institution.
 More buildings followed, including the Roland P. Sharp Alumni Conference Center, the Robert C. Byrd Clinic, and in the 2000s the Founders’ Activity Center (which houses WVSOM’s gym), the Admissions Center, the Center for Technology and Rural Medicine, the Clinical Evaluation Center (which serves as the headquarters for the school’s cutting-edge medical simulation programs) and the WVSOM Student Center.

 Today, the Lewisburg campus encompasses 20 buildings, including a Testing Center which is in the midst of construction.
 The school has become one of Greenbrier County’s largest employers, with about 300 employees at any given time.